leoalho/WeSail/README.md

 ![architecture](./documentation/images/architecture.png)

 The image above shows the architecture of the running app in production mode.
 The production version of application is Hosted via digital ocean, running on <https://joukko.io>.
-The production version is running at the moment via docker compose, but I am working on migrating to kubernetes, the initial kubernetes conf files are in the kubernetes folder, but these are not yet ready.
+The production version is running at the moment via docker compose, but I am working on migrating to kubernetes, the initial kubernetes conf files are in the [./kubernetes](kubernetes) folder, but these are not yet ready.

 ### Folder architecture